Approx $20m boat show display at BMS Maritimo Sanctuary Cove

 Maritimo X50R running © BMSGC

-With major crowd pulling boat shows cancelled internationally in 2020 because of the Covid-19 pandemic the chance for the boat buying public to inspect the latest and greatest designs and models is limited.
+With major crowd pulling boat shows cancelled internationally in 2020 because of the COVID-19 pandemic the chance for the boat buying public to inspect the latest and greatest designs and models is limited.

 However, leading Gold Coast based brokerage, BMS, plans to stage a carefully managed boutique boat show at the Sanctuary Cove International Resort on July 10 to 12 featuring more than $20 million in sleek new vessels.